Why Is It Illegal To Distill Alcohol

 Finally, when making your own spirits legally at home, it’s much easier to stay up to date on current trends in the industry.
 You’ll have access to all sorts of recipes and techniques that are sure to impress even the most discerning drinker.
 Plus, with new products coming out all the time, there’s always something new to try!No, all countries do not have the same laws surrounding distilling alcohol.

-See also How Long Does Distilled Water Stay Good After Opening
+See also Does Distilled Water Get Old

 Regulations Vary by Country